-The website provides the ability for the voter to know at any time whether or not they need to update their information, or if it has been updated for them.
-If Mr. Voter does, in fact, need to update his registration, he can do so quickly and easily using the information provided on our website - when it is convenient for him.
+This feature not only eliminates many calls to our office, but it also provides the ability for the voter to know at any time whether or not they need to update their information, or if it has been updated for them.
+If Mr. Voter does, in fact, need to update his registration, he can do so quickly and easily using the information provided on our website.
+One of the most popular questions from voters, "Am I registered to vote?" can now be answered online.